ngosteven/sparta-test-glossary/README.md

 ### Incident management
 ### Integration testing
 ### JMeter
-### Metric based testing
-In software testing, Metric is a quantitative measure of the degree to which a system, system component, or process possesses a given attribute.
-In other words, metrics helps estimating the progress, quality and health of a software testing effort.
 ### Mike Cohn's test Pyramid
 ### Incident management
 The process of recognizing, investigating, taking action and disposing of incidents.
 It involves logging incidents, classifying them and identifying the impact.